 Local authorities have ongoing responsibilities to young people who cease to be looked after and become care leavers.
 That includes keeping in touch with them, preparing an assessment of their needs and appointing a Personal Advisor who develops a pathway plan with the young person.
 This plan describes how the local authority will support the care leaver to participate in education or training.
-The DSL will have details of the local authority Personal Advisor appointed to guide and support all care leavers; and should liaise with them as necessary regarding any issues of concern affecting a care leaver.
+The DSL will have details of the local authority Personal Advisor appointed to guide and support all care

-37. Private fostering arrangements
+38. Private fostering arrangements